 - New York is the name of a state as well as of a city within that state.

 - For differentiation, the state is often called New York State while the city is called New York City (NYC), the City of New York, or just New York.

 - The nickname of the New York state is The Empire State.

 4. In which Country New York Is Situated – Where Is New York State

-- New York is situated in the northeastern side of United States of America.
+- New York is situated on the northeastern side of the United States of America.